 Recognising depression following bereavement

-Everyone will have their own way of experiencing and expressing grief.
-Inevitably, during the grieving process, sadness and anxiety will take hold as you slowly accept the reality that you will never see your partner again.
+During the grieving process, sadness and anxiety can take hold, as you slowly accept the reality that you will never see your loved one again.

 This is a period when a gradual acceptance of the situation should lead to a willingness to move forward.
 Of course, everyone will move at their own pace, but if recovery is not forthcoming, and the depression persists, it may be necessary to seek professional help to ensure you’re getting all the support you need.